Education Program FAQ

 How often are advanced courses offered or Union Schools held?

 It depends on the type of course and the demand for the course.
 For example, Advanced Duty to Accommodate (ADTA), Advanced Representation Training for Stewards (ARTS) and Union Schools are generally held once every 3 years (the education program budget cycle).
 The West-North Union Development Program (UDP) is now offered once per year and is open to PSAC members in BC, Prairies and North Regions.
 Other advanced courses may be offered less frequently than once per budget cycle (3 years).
 Other BC-wide courses are offered only when the need arises.
-Examples are the Bill C-4 Health and Safety course and the National Aboriginal People’s Circle (NAPC) course.
+For example, the Our Communities, Our Union, Our Rights: An Introduction To The PSAC For Indigenous Members course.

 How are applications for BC-wide courses dealt with?